-The controller determines the purposes and means of processing personal data in Skuld.
-The President & CEO is the ultimate responsible and the Head of respective Business Unit (BU) is the daily responsible in business units in Oslo (Oslo1 and 2), Offshore, Bergen, London, Copenhagen, Hamburg, Piraeus, Hong Kong, Singapore and New York.
-Skuld’s has its head office in Oslo, and you will find the addresses and contact information of all BUs on Skuld.com.
+As a controller Skuld determines the purposes and means of processing personal data in Skuld.
+The President & CEO is the ultimate responsible and the Head of respective Business Unit (BU) is the daily responsible in business units in Oslo (SMA, Oslo1 and Oslo2), Offshore, Bergen, London, Copenhagen, Hamburg, Piraeus, Hong Kong, Singapore and New York.

-Skuld has appointed a DPO to advise and inform staff, monitor compliance with GDPR and be the first point of contact to relevant supervisory authorities and for individuals whose data is processed.
+Skuld has appointed a DPO for the entire Skuld group, to advise and inform staff, to monitor compliance with GDPR and to be the first point of contact for relevant supervisory authorities and for individuals whose data is processed.

 Skuld processes personal information for the purposes of:

 5.1 Providing and managing insurance policies

 To maintain correct information in the insurance system and to communicate updates in covers, changes in conditions etc. we need to store contact information regarding members, brokers and other service providers which is relevant as part of the insurance administration.

 Lawfulness of the processing